We’re celebrating that heatwave season has finally arrived in the UK, but trying to beat the heat can leave you with a scary electric bill.

 Whether your thermostat is smart or not, you should also be aware of where in your home it is positioned.
 If your thermostat is close to any heat source it may get an artificially high-temperature reading, leading it to cool your home further than you need.

-In hot, breezy weather clothes will dry outside very quickly, whereas a tumble dryer or combines washer and dryer will not only use a lot of electricity but will also heat up your home while they are in use.
+In hot, breezy weather clothes will dry outside very quickly, whereas a tumble dryer or combined washer and dryer will not only use electricity but will also heat up your home while in use.

 If you don’t have any outside space to line dry, try drying towels by hanging them out of windows or balconies.
-Heavy, absorbent items like towels need the most energy to try and will cause your washer and dryer to heat up as you do.
+Heavy, absorbent items like towels need the most energy to dry, so using the power of the sun will save you the most on your bills.

 Avoid running appliances in the heat

-If you have to use an electric dryer, try running it in the evening or at night where possible, this will stop it from heating up your home during the hottest times of the day.
+If you have to use an electric dryer, run it in the evening or at night.
+This will stop it from heating up your home during the hottest times of the day.
 If you have an economy 7 or 10 electricity tariff, your electricity will also be cheaper at night meaning more savings.

 If you can’t stand the heat, get out of the kitchen (literally)